All Episodes

 It'll get voted down at the Supreme Court.

-It won't even pass the Supreme Court, is the irony of it.
+It won't even pass the Supreme Court is the irony of it.

 So I don't even know how they do it.

-Anyone that's common sense, they're just trying to piss on.
+You know, anyone that's common sense, they're just trying to piss on.

 So it's really just quite sad right now.